PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 You should support at least 2 languages (English + another one), but the data (title and content of the ToDo items) will of course only be available in one language.

 ### MainActivity
-The `MainActivity` should list the titles of all ToDo items and a CREATE button.
+The `MainActivity` should list the titles of all ToDo items and have a CREATE button.
 Clicking on one of the titles should start the `ViewToDoActivity` that displays more information about the ToDo that was clicked (pass the id of the clicked ToDo item in the intent), and clicking on the CREATE button should start the `CreateToDoActivity`.

 The layout for the `MainActivity` can be a [ConstraintLayout](https://developer.android.com/reference/android/support/constraint/ConstraintLayout) that displays a [Button](https://developer.android.com/guide/topics/ui/controls/button) at the bottom of the layout and a [ListView](https://developer.android.com/reference/android/widget/ListView) in the rest of the space above it.
 The `ListView` will in turn display the title of each ToDo item.
 To do that, you can use code like the one shown <FigureNumber /> below in the Activity's `onCreate()` (you need to add a `<ListView>` to your layout with appropriate attributes).